 The origins of dimples on buttocks and other body parts in women are relatively unknown.
 For the known causes, they are things that we cannot control.
 You can workout and try some cosmetic procedures to try getting rid of dimples on buttocks, but these are not guaranteed fixes.

 Instead of concentrating on cellulite and letting it slowly chip on your self-esteem, try learning how to love yourself.
-Cellulite is not a flaw but a normal thing in many women.
+Cellulite is not a flaw but a normal thing in most women.
 If you are overweight, talk to your doctor and nutritionist to change your lifestyle, and this may help.
 If you already live a healthy lifestyle and still have dimples on buttocks, then please learn that they are quite common and normal.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Are There Exercises to Get Rid of Cellulite? (n.d, webmd.com)

 - Butt Dimples Exercise (2020, livestrong.com)

 - Cellulite: an evidence-based review (2015, pubmed.ncbi.nlm.nih.gov)

 - CELLULITE TREATMENTS: WHAT REALLY WORKS? (n.d, aad.org)

 - Does CoolSculpting work?
 (2018, medicalnewstoday.com)

 - Everything you need to know about cellulite (2017, medicalnewstoday.com)